-Good nutrition and physical activity can help your child achieve and maintain a healthy weight.
-If you can help your child establish good eating and exercise habits at an early age, those good habits will continue to benefit your child as he or she grows into an adult.
-Staying fit helps prevent the health problems that being overweight or obese can cause later in life.
-Health problems associated with overweight and obesity include:
+Good nutrition and regular physical activity can help your child achieve and maintain a healthy weight.
+If you teach your child good eating and exercise habits when he or she is young, those good habits will continue to benefit your child as he or she grows into an adult.
+Staying fit helps prevent the health problems that being overweight or obese can cause later in life, including the following:

-A child who has weight problems may also have low self-esteem, be teased or bullied about his or her weight, be depressed, feel bad about his or her body, or feel isolated and alone.
-These feelings may interfere with a child’s ability to learn, make friends and interact with others.
+A child who is overweight or obese also may be teased or bullied about his or her weight, feel bad about his or her body, or feel isolated and alone.
+These feelings can interfere with a child’s ability to learn, make friends, and interact with others.

-Try to limit screen time to no more than 1 to 2 hours each day or less.
+Limit your child’s screen time to no more than 1 to 2 hours a day.
 Screen time includes playing video or computer games, surfing the Internet, texting, and watching TV or DVDs.
 Set a good example by limiting your own screen time, too.

-Your child is aware of the decisions you make about how you live your life.
-Although you may not realize it, what your child sees you do influences the choices he or she makes.
-If your child sees you being physically active on a regular basis, he or she will be more likely to be more active, too.
+As a parent or primary caregiver, you have a lot of influence on your child.
+Although you may not realize it, what you do affects the choices he or she makes.
+If your child sees you being physically active on a regular basis, he or she will be more likely to be active, too.

 Make physical activity part of your family’s normal routine.
-For example, you can take the dog for a walk each morning, or shoot hoops before dinner every evening.
-The type of physical activity isn’t the same for every family.
-But look for some way to introduce regular exercise into your family’s lifestyle.
+For example, you might take the dog for a walk together each morning or play basketball before dinner every evening.
+Find physical activities that you enjoy doing together as a family.

 By teaching and encouraging healthy eating habits, you are giving your child important tools for a lifetime of healthy living.
-You can also make great strides in how your child views healthy eating by setting a good example.
+You can shape your child’s views on healthy eating by setting a good example.

 Watch for any changes in your child’s usual eating or exercise habits.
-For example, does your child seem to be eating out of boredom, for comfort or in response to other emotions?
-This is called emotional eating.
-Emotional eating can lead to weight problems or make existing weight problems worse.
-It may also be an indicator that your child is struggling to deal with feelings like depression or stress.
+For example, does your child seem to be eating out of boredom, for comfort, or in response to other emotions?
+This is called “emotional eating.”
+Emotional eating can lead to weight gain.
+It may also be a sign that your child is struggling to deal with feelings like depression or stress.

-Pay attention to warning signs of eating disorders.
-These include being overly concerned about calories, anxious about body weight, not eating at all, binge eating or exercising excessively.
-Though unusual in children, eating disorders such as anorexia nervosa and bulimia can occur, and the risk increases as a child grows into a teen and young adult.
+Pay attention to the warning signs of an eating disorder.
+These include being overly concerned about calories, having anxiety about body weight, not eating at all, binge eating, or exercising excessively.
+Eating disorders such as anorexia and bulimia are unusual in children, but they can occur.
+The risk increases as a child grows into a teen and young adult.

-If you have any concerns about your child’s behavior, be sure to talk to his or her doctor.
+If you have any concerns about your child’s behavior, be sure to talk to your family doctor.